-Join Richard Harrington for an in-depth discussion in this video Using the LCD monitor and touchscreen, part of Up and Running with the Canon Rebel T4i and T5i (EOS 650D and 700D).
+Join Richard Harrington for an in-depth discussion in this video Using the LCD monitor and touchscreen, part of Learning the Canon Rebel T4i and T5i (EOS 650D and 700D).

 - On the back of the T5i and T4i is a large LCD monitor.
 This bright LCD monitor is really useful, because you could view it from just about any angle from behind the camera.
 It also could speed up working with your camera, since it's a giant touchscreen.
 Many of the items that you used to have to use buttons and dials for can be accessed with a simple press.
 The LCD monitor serves five real purposes.
 You can review images on the LCD monitor.
 You could do this immediately after you take a photo, or you can use the camera's playback controls to browse through the photos on your memory cards.